-Bedient earned his doctorate from the University of Michigan.
-His research and teaching interests are low dimensional topology, knot theory, fractal geometry and chaos theory.
+Richard Bedient's research and teaching interests are low dimensional topology, knot theory, fractal geometry and chaos theory.
+He earned his doctorate from the University of Michigan.

 Among Sally Cockburn's teaching interests are set theory and the philosophical foundations of mathematics.
-She has published on combinatorial optimization ("On the domino-parity inequalities for the STSP", with Sylvia Boyd and Danielle Vella, in Mathematical Programming Series A 2006.
-She's also published work about geometric graph theory ("Geometric Graph Homomorphims", with Debra Boutin, of Hamilton College, appeared in 2012 in the Journal of Graph Theory.
+She has published on combinatorial optimization ("On the domino-parity inequalities for the STSP") with Sylvia Boyd and Danielle Vella, in Mathematical Programming Series A 2006.
+She's also published work about geometric graph theory."Geometric Graph Homomorphisms," with Debra Boutin, of Hamilton College, appeared in 2012 in the Journal of Graph Theory.
 Cockburn, who joined the Hamilton faculty in 1991, earned her doctorate from Yale University with a dissertation in algebraic topology.

 Robert Kantrowitz ’82 conducts research in analysis, with particular focus on Banach algebras, automatic continuity and operator theory.
 His teaching interests include analysis, linear algebra and calculus.
-Kantrowitz's latest article, "Series that converge absolutely but don't converge," appeared in The College Mathematics Journal.
-His other recent work has focused on modeling projectile motion and on stochastic matrices.
-The article "Optimization of projectile motion in three dimensions" appeared in Canadian Applied Mathematics Quarterly, and "A fixed point approach to the steady state for stochastic matrices" is slated to appear in a forthcoming issue of Rocky Mountain Journal of Mathematics.
+Kantrowitz's latest article, "Series That Converge Absolutely But Don't Converge," appeared in The College Mathematics Journal.
+Other recent work has focused on modeling projectile motion and on stochastic matrices.
+The article "Optimization of Projectile Motion in Three Dimensions" appeared in Canadian Applied Mathematics Quarterly.
+"A Fixed Point Approach to the Steady State for Stochastic Matrices" is slated to appear in the Rocky Mountain Journal of Mathematics.
 He earned a doctorate from Syracuse University.